Tanndev/Maelstrom/documentation/rules.md

 - **General Specialties:**  Physics, Chemistry, Biology, Psychology, Astronomy

 #### Specialties
 Specialties represent areas where characters have focused their training or experience.
 Each specialty is connected to a single ability, but characters can unlock multiple specialties for each ability.
-There is no limit on the number of specialties which can be acquired for a given ability, but only one specialty per dot in the ability can be used in a roll.
+There is no limit on the number of specialties which can be acquired for a given ability, but there is a limit for how many specialties can be used on a given roll.
 (See [Using Specialties](#using-specialties) for more details.)

 Each ability is listed along with a number of suggested general and advanced specialties.
 However, these lists are not exhaustive.
 Work with your storyteller to add additional specialties that make sense for your character.